Michael Miebach is chief executive officer of Mastercard and a member of its board of directors.

 Craig is a past David Rockefeller Fellow at the Partnership for New York City.
-He sits on the Board of Directors of the New York Botanical Garden and Sultana Education Foundation and the Board of Trustees of CancerCare.
+He sits on the Board of Directors of the Sultana Education Foundation and the Board of Trustees of CancerCare.
 Craig holds a Master of Business Administration from The Wharton School at the University of Pennsylvania and a Bachelor of Science in Business Administration from Bucknell University.

-He holds an MBA and PhD from the European Business School as well as a Master of Economics from the University of Hagen.
+He serves as an independent director on the board of directors for the Athens Stock Exchange in Greece.
+Dimitrios holds an MBA and PhD from the European Business School, as well as a Master of Economics from the University of Hagen.